Best & Worst Days to Fly for the Holidays – Thanksgiving & Christmas 2023

 Christmas (best departure and return dates)

-Our latest Christmas Travel Survey says 12.72% of American adults will fly to attend a gathering this year.
+This year’s Christmas Travel Survey shows nearly 43% of American adults plan to travel to a vacation destination or gathering..
 Since Christmas falls on a different day every year, the best days to fly change.
 Other things such as school and business closures affect the dates too.
-Christmas can fall on a weekend (as it will in 2021), which further complicates things.
+Christmas can fall on a weekend (as it will in 2022), which further complicates things.
 Generally, the worst day to fly for Christmas is December 23, but that is not a hard rule.
 If you decide to fly, we recommend taking a look at our favorite Airline Travel Credit Cards for high bonuses, free miles, lounge benefits and much more.
 You an also see our favorite Hotel Travel Credit Cards for the opportunity to earn free rooms, high sign-up bonuses, and more.

 |Best Departure Dates||Best Return Dates|

 The earlier you depart during Christmas week the better.
 Americans will look to get a few days of work in early during the week before flying out.
-If possible, fly on Monday, December 20, or Tuesday, December 21.
-Sunday, December 19 is even better.
+If possible, fly on Monday, December 19, or Tuesday, December 20.
+Sunday, December 18 is even better if you can swing it.
+Flying on Christmas Eve or Christmas Day is ideal for cheaper prices and fewer crowds too, but you may not want to travel on a holiday.

-Like Thanksgiving, many people will fly home on the Sunday after Christmas, so avoid the 26th.
-Monday, December 27 will be another popular travel day, so try and wait until Tuesday or Wednesday.
+Christmas falls on a Sunday this year, so many people will fly home the day after.
+Monday, December 26 and Tuesday, December 27 will be popular travel days, so try and wait until Wednesday or Thursday.

 |Worst Departure Dates||Worst Return Dates|

 The two days before Christmas Eve, the 22nd and 23rd, are going to be busy travel days.
-I recommend avoiding them and departing earlier in the week.
+I recommend avoiding them and departing earlier in the week if you can.

-Avoid the Sunday and Monday after Christmas for your return flight.
-Despite being the day after Christmas, many people will fly home on Sunday so they can return to work on Monday.
+Avoid the Monday and Tuesday after Christmas for your return flight.
+Despite being the day after Christmas, many people will fly home on Monday or Tuesday so they can return to work on Tuesday or Wednesday.

-After a quiet 2020 holiday travel season, things are finally starting to get back to normal.
-On most days, more than one million more travelers are going through TSA checkpoints compared to the same day as last year.
-While the numbers are still down from two years ago, the vaccines and other measures have given Americans the confidence to fly again.
+After a quiet 2020 holiday travel season, things picked up in 2021.
+On most days, hundreds of thousands more travelers are going through TSA checkpoints compared to the same day as last year.
+The numbers are now only slightly down compared to 2019, which is the last holiday season before the pandemic.

 Other Tips For Scoring a Cheap Holiday Flight Deal